jerocallejas/starter-academic/content/publication/smarthphone/index.md

 publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: "Job Market Paper"
+publication: "Conditionally Accepted at the Rand Journal of Economics"
 publication_short: ""

-abstract: This paper studies the unintended welfare consequences of industrial policies designed to encourage domestic production in the context of developing countries.
-We explore the case of the Indian mobile handset industry, where the Indian government proposed new tariffs on imported ready-to-use mobile handsets and handset components in 2017 to encourage domestic mobile phone production, which was later stalled.
-We develop and estimate a structural model of India’s mobile phone handset industry by allowing firms to endogenously decide supply chain alternatives, product sets, and prices.
-Our counterfactual simulations suggest that the continuation of the proposed policy would have resulted in firms lowering investments in the supply chain within India, defeating the policy’s goal.
-Additionally, the exit of products from the market and price increase due to lower competition would lead to a drop in consumer surplus.
+abstract: This paper examines the welfare consequences of industrial policies aimed at boosting domestic manufacturing in developing countries, focusing on the Indian government’s tariff policy for mobile handset production.
+We develop a structural model of India’s mobile handset industry, where firms endogenously decide supply chain alternatives, product sets, and prices.
+Our counterfactual simulations indicate that the status quo import tariff on ready-to-use handsets significantly increases local assembly operations.
+However, a lower tariff of around 8% would maintain similar assembly levels while significantly enhancing consumer surplus.
+An additional input import tariff on handset components discourages firms from relocating operations to India, potentially undermining the policy’s goal.
 # Summary.
 An optional shortened abstract.
 summary: ""